-We have a working farm growing heirloom varieties of vegetables for our Community Supported Agriculture Program and for sale at farmer’s markets and in our Country store.
+We have a working farm growing heirloom varieties of vegetables for sale at farmer’s markets and in our Country store.
 We keep a small selection of heritage breed farm animals to support our educational programs.
 We have displays of agricultural implements and educational exhibits on rural life and agriculture for the visiting public and our many visiting school children.
 We offer guided tours of the farm and the historic Jones farmhouse.
 Special events and programs, workshops, and day camps are offered throughout the year.

 What we will grow this year:

-The Pigs: Dorcas a Gloucester Old Spot pig, a heritage breed traditionally used for keeping the orchards clear of dropped apples.
+The Pigs: Dorcas is a Gloucester Old Spot pig, a heritage breed traditionally used for keeping the orchards clear of dropped apples.
 She was born at Old Sturbridge Village.
 Update: sadly Dorcas our pig died in early Spring.